Up Close and Down Wynd

 The Old Town of Edinburgh, Scotland, is known as the Royal Mile or High Street.
 Small alleyways and courtyards connect the surrounding streets.
-Allies were named after a memorable occupant of one of the apartments reached by the common entrance, or a trade of one the residents.
-In the old days the private alleys were gated and called a Close, derived from ˈkloʊs/, a Scots term for alleyway.
-Closes tend to be narrow with tall buildings on both sides and protecting the occupants from attack.
+Allies are after memorable occupants or a trade of one the residents.
+A gated Alley was called a Close, derived from ˈkloʊs/, a Scots term for alleyway.
+Closes tend to be narrow with tall buildings on either side which protected the occupants from attack.

 Public thoroughfare were called Wynds and were wide enough for a horse and cart.

-Most of these alleyways sloped down from the Royal Mile to carry waist waters way fro the .
-Many have steps and long flights of stairs.
+Alleyways slope down from the Royal Mile.
+In the old days this helped to carry waist waters way from town.
+Many alleys are now long flights of stairs.